popcorncolonel/comp116-ebailey/forensics/README.md

 hidden information in the picture that is different from the others.
 Please detail your steps!*

 We determined that b.jpg differed from the rest, isolating b.jpg using diff.
 Then, we used steghide to confirm that hidden data was located within b.jpg.
-We cracked the passphrase (“disney”) using brute force, which gave us the executable runme.
+We cracked the passphrase (“disney”) using brute force, which gave us the executable runme, which, when ran with a command line argument (our name), it said we were doing a “heckuvajob up to this point”.

 ---